davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 <figure><img src="/assets/img/overparam_bandit/toy_stability.png" width="700"/></figure>

-The figure shows the results from conducting this thought experiment on our running example problem.
+Our main figure reproduced above shows the results from conducting this thought experiment on our running example problem.
 We measure the expected state-conditional TV distance between pairs of policies trained on datasets with re-sampled actions on a held out test set of states (i.e. $$\mathbb{E}_s[D_{TV}(\pi_1(\cdot\mid s)\mid\mid \pi_2(\cdot \mid s))] $$).
 We find that over 20 re-samplings of the actions, the policy-based algorithm learns substantially different policies depending on the seed.
 In contrast, the value based algorithm always learns approximately the same policy.
 This behavior suggests that the policy-based algorithm is *overfitting* based on the *observed actions*.
 This is different from overfitting to the *labels* in supervised learning since unlike labels, we don't think that the observed action should change the underlying optimal policy.

 This idea of overfitting can also be seen in the learning curves.
 Below we show the learning curves on one seed.
 The objectives are the ones from above (estimated value for policy-based and MSE for value-based).
 "Train value" is the value of the policy estimated at the states in the training set.
 While the policy-based objective keeps increasing, the value of the policy keeps decreasing.
 This supports the idea that action-instability is causing overfitting.